 The pupils have extended English teaching in Year Groups 5 to 7.
 The Year Groups have two teachers of English; one native Norwegian-speaker and one native English-speaker.
 In addition, pupils have a lesson of Cambridge ESOL English (KET, PET or FCE) every week.
 This is in preparation for external exams offered by the University of Cambridge.
 These exams reflect the pupils’ ability to express themselves in daily life in their second language.
 The exam is voluntary.

-From the academic year 2016-2017 foreign languages have been introduced for all pupils in Year Groups 5 to 7.
+From the academic year, 2016-2017 foreign languages have been introduced for all pupils in Year Groups 5 to 7.
 The pupils have one hour of teaching every week.
 A teaching plan has been developed and is available on the website of the Directorate for Education and Training.
-The School offers Spanish and German.
+The School offers French and German.

-We emphasise making use of the great variety that exists in London.
-Therefore, we visit historic buildings, museums, art galleries, theatres and different religious communities as part of our education programme.
-We also hire instructors for different activities in physical education (PE), for instance tennis, cricket, rugby, football, climbing, swimming, street dance and fencing.
-In addition, the School organises activity days such as sports day, skating day, nature trail day and a Christmas workshop.
+We emphasize making use of the great variety that exists in London.
+Therefore, we visit historic buildings, museums, art galleries, theatres, and different religious communities as part of our education programme.
+We also hire instructors for different activities in physical education (PE), for instance, tennis, cricket, rugby, football, climbing, swimming, street dance, and fencing.
+In addition, the School organizes activity days such as sports day, skating day, nature trail day and a Christmas workshop.

 Every autumn the pupils in Year Groups 5 to 7 go to PGL activity camp in the South of England.
 This is an important part of mixing old and new students and to create sturdy bonds between them as early as possible in the school year.
 Here the pupils are challenged both physically and mentally and social activities in the evenings are emphasized.